-Tolling on the new Scudder Falls Bridge will ensure that users pay for the significant transportation infrastructure improvements resulting from the current construction project.
-The 4-1/2-year-long project will replace the nearly 60-year-old “functionally obsolete” Scudder Falls Bridge, address safety and geometry issues along the bridge’s highway segment, and alleviate recurring traffic congestion problems on the bridge and adjoining approach facilities in Pennsylvania and New Jersey.
+Tolling ensures that the Scudder Falls Toll Bridge users pay for the significant transportation infrastructure improvements resulting from the current construction project.
+The 4-1/2-year-long project is replacing the nearly 60-year-old “functionally obsolete” Scudder Falls Bridge while addressing safety issues, geometry deficiencies, and recurring traffic congestion problems at river crossing and its adjoining I-295 approach segments and interchanges in Pennsylvania and New Jersey.

 With All-Electronic Tolling (AET), motorists benefit from the convenience of non-stop travel.
-Tolls will be assessed electronically as vehicles travel under a gantry outfitted with E-ZPass tag readers and high-resolution video cameras.
-There will be no need to stop and pay a toll, as there won’t be any toll booths and traffic queuing.
+Tolls are assessed electronically as vehicles travel at highway speeds beneath a gantry outfitted with E-ZPass tag readers and high-resolution video cameras.
+There is no stopping or queuing to pay a toll, as there are no toll booths.

-Motor vehicles with valid E-ZPass transponders (tags) will have their tolls collected in the same manner as at other E-ZPass facilities.
-The E-ZPass transponder will be read and the toll will be charged automatically to that individual’s or company’s account.
-E-ZPass-equipped motorists will pay lower toll rates.
+Motor vehicles with corectly mounted and operational E-ZPass transponders (tags) have their tolls collected in the same manner as at other E-ZPass facilities.
+The E-ZPass transponder is read and the toll is charged automatically to that individual’s or company’s account.
+E-ZPass-equipped motorists pay lower toll rates.
 Learn More

-Vehicles without a valid E-ZPass tag will have their license plate images recorded by the toll gantry’s overhead cameras and the vehicles’ registered owners will be sent periodic bills in the mail.
-(Watch for more specifics on billing in fall 2018.)
-Non-E-ZPass motorists will pay higher toll rates to cover the additional costs of identifying motor vehicle owners and mailing bills.
+Vehicles without a valid E-ZPass tags have their license plate images recorded by the toll gantry’s overhead cameras and the vehicles’ registered owners is later sent periodic TOLL BY PLATE invoices in the mail.
+A video about the TOLL BY PLATE billing process may be watched by clicking here.
+TOLL BY PLATE customers are charged higher toll rates to cover the additional costs of identifying motor vehicle owners and mailing bills.
 Learn More

 E-ZPass® is the nation’s largest electronic toll collection system, serving transportation agencies in 17 states with more than 35 million transponders (tags) now in circulation.
 The system enables motorists to pay their tolls electronically through pre-established accounts that are prepaid and replenished with a credit card or check.
 If you have an E-ZPass account, your tolls at the new Scudder Falls Bridge will be collected in the same manner as at other E-ZPass facilities.

-The cost-saving benefits of E-ZPass® use at the new Scudder Falls Bridge include the following:
+The cost-saving benefits of E-ZPass® use at the new Scudder Falls Toll Bridge include the following: